-Launching an airport accident claim is easy when you work with us.
+Launching airport accident claims is easy when you work with us.
 We have many years of experience in the industry and will handle everything for you.
 When you call us, we will provide a free consultancy session.
 This gives you the chance to ask any questions you have, and we will also ask questions too.
 This is merely so we can provide you with the best advice.
-We can also arrange a local medical for you, if required, and we will handle your case on a No Win No Fee basis.
+We can also arrange a local medical for you if required, and we can handle your case on a No Win No Fee basis.
 This means you are only going to need to pay legal fees if your case is a success.
 You can find out more about this towards the end of the guide.

 Slips, trips, and falls are common at airports, and it is not difficult to see why.
 After all, airports are busy places, with thousands of people coming in and out of them every day.
 From carelessly placed luggage to spillages on the floor, there are many ways a slip, trip, or fall can happen.
-So long as you are not to blame for the incident, you will be able to claim.
+So long as you are not to blame for the incident, you may be able to claim.

 If you want to launch a compensation case for an airport injury, you can claim for the following: